darkmatter18/Hashnode-Blogs/cl83aeanf01522invf06n2e9s.md

 ## What is Docker?
 Beginner friendly

 ## Software Development Lifecycle
+Before learning about Docker, let's discuss Little bit about Software Development Lifecycle to understand the need and position of Docker in Software Developer

 Software Development can be divided into mostly 2 parts.
 One is Development, another one is Operations.

 - Development mostly has writing Code, testing the Code, and also debugging it.